publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7412.md

         (9) __Permit authority__

-            Nothing in this subsection shall affect the authorities and obligations of the Administrator or the State under subchapter V of this chapter.
+            Nothing in this subsection shall affect the authorities and obligations of the Administrator or the State under subchapter V.

     (m) __Atmospheric deposition to Great Lakes and coastal waters__